YamacYurtsever/Obsidian-Notes/Computer Science/Programming Languages/Function Mapping.md

-The process of applying a function to each element of a collection or sequence, producing a new collection of results
+The process of applying a function to each element of a collection, producing a new collection of results

 python
 ```python